 Now I have to disagree with this argument.
 Whatever it's history, it is remembered by the generation of today and yesteryear as "Nazi", "Holocaust" and many other negative terms.

-.
+The fact that the Nazis had such a big impact on the world, as far as I'm concerned means they have redefined the symbol.
 You can't reclaim the symbol of the whole regime - what would it be signifying?
 The pink triangle you can (although I'm not really very keen on it), because it's a symbol of the oppressed, not the oppressor.
 (For those of you who don't know, the pink triangle was used in Nazi camps to identify homosexuals)

 The pink triangle, used in concentration camps to identify homosexuals.